DND-IT/github-workflows/docs/workflows/gitops-image-tag.md

 **Q: What happens if a key doesn't exist in a file?**

-A: The yq command will create the key path if it doesn't exist.
-For example, if `webapp.image.tag` doesn't exist, it will create the nested structure.
+A: The workflow will skip that key and log a message.
+It only updates existing keys to prevent accidentally creating new structures.

 **Q: Is the values_files input required?**